 - Unexplained weight loss

-If you are experiencing mesothelioma symptoms, tell your doctor if you were ever exposed to asbestos.
-This can help them rule out other possible causes of your symptoms.
+If you are experiencing mesothelioma symptoms, tell your doctor if you have been exposed to asbestos.
+This can help rule out other possible causes of your symptoms.

 Get information on: